France–Israel relations: 2020s

 As the Turkish–French rift increased following French President Emmanuel Macron's criticism of Islamist terrorism, Turkish President Recep Tayyip Erdoğan compared the treatment of Muslims in Europe to Nazi treatment of Jews in World War II.
 This statement was condemned by Israel, which pointed out the Turkish government's lack of solidarity following the murder of French teacher Samuel Paty and accused the Turkish government of misrepresenting the situation.
 It further described the differences between Nazi policy in World War II and the French response to terrorism.
 Israel and France, along with Russia, Saudi Arabia, the United Arab Emirates, Greece, Cyprus and Egypt, have also recently worked against Turkey on various fronts from its treatment of Kurds to the conflicts in Libya and the Syrian civil war.

-In 2020, Macron argued that anti-Zionism is a form of anti-Semitism, elaborating that it "doesn’t mean it becomes impossible to have disagreements, to criticize this or that action by the Israeli government, but negating its existence today is clearly a contemporary form of anti-Semitism".
+In 2020, Macron argued that anti-Zionism was a form of antisemitism, elaborating that it "doesn't mean it becomes impossible to have disagreements, to criticize this or that action by the Israeli government, but negating its existence today is clearly a contemporary form of anti-Semitism".

 In October 2023, French President Macron condemned Hamas' actions during the Gaza war, and expressed his support for Israel and its right to self-defense.

-In a speech in May 2024, Gabriel Attal, at the time the French Prime Minister, defended Israel and its actions in Gaza.
-He also criticized Israel's opponents, calling opposition to Israel anti-Semitic, and said that he considered French society to be incomplete without Jews.
+In a speech in May 2024, then-French Prime Minister Gabriel Attal defended Israel and its actions in Gaza.
+He also criticized Israel's opponents, calling opposition to Israel antisemitic, and said that he considered French society to be incomplete without Jews.

-On 15 June 2024, France banned Israeli defence companies from exhibiting at the Eurosatory arms fair over the latter's ongoing war in Gaza.
+On 15 June 2024, France banned Israeli defence companies from exhibiting at the Eurosatory arms fair over the latter's war in Gaza.
 The Jerusalem Post reported that the District Court in France also prohibited "any Israeli citizen or intermediary of an Israeli business".

 On 17 June 2024 according to the Israeli Defense Minister Yoav Gallant, "France does not stand by Israel against attacks and murders by Hamas."
 He stated that Israel is not ready for France to participate in the attempts to reach a settlement between Israel and Hezbollah.